xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 As presentation of of monoids.

+# Introduction

+If we have a homomorphism between two monoids, we can view this homomorphism as the `infer` function, given a term it can infer the type of this term.

+The reverse is also true, given a type system, we can construct two monoids to be the space of terms and types.

+And we can interpret concepts in type system as equations in monoid.

-# A Syntax for The Terms of Linear Logic
+# Example: a syntax for the terms of linear logic

-We can view a type system as a homomorphism between two monoids (or an endomorphism of a monoid).
+We can view a type system as a homomorphism between two monoids (or an endomorphism of one monoid).

 The domain of the homomorphism is the space of terms, the codomain of the homomorphism is the space of types.

 Let's define a concrete monoid to see this idea in action.

+TODO mention linear logic.

-We take the free monoid of symbols as the base monoid (the building block).
+We take _the free monoid of symbols_ as the base monoid (the building block).

 - An element of the monoid is defined to be a list of symbols.

 - The empty list is the identity element of the monoid, we also write it as `empty` for convenience.

-We use whitespace to denote the binary operation of the monoid (instead of using `•`).
+We use whitespace as infix notation to denote the binary operation of the monoid (instead of using an explicit infix notation like `•`).

 If `A` and `B` are elements, so is `A B`.